 2 cups almond meal

-1/4 cup ground flax seed (or chia or pumpkin, or?)
+1/4 cup ground flax seed (or chia, pumpkin seeds, whole hemp seeds, etc)

-1/2 cup sunflower butter, almond butter, or ?
+1/2 cup sunflower butter, almond butter, or peanut butter

 1/2 teaspoon sea salt